7min read

 Who wants a test, and why?

-Given that child support contributions amount to 15% of your disposable income - as well as additional expenses of maintaining a face-to-face relationship with a child - many men want to be sure they are the child’s father before investing their money and emotions into a child that might not be theirs.
+Given that child support contributions amount to 15% of your disposable income - as well as additional expenses of maintaining a face-to-face relationship with a child - many fathers may want to be sure they are the child’s father biological parent before investing their emotions into a child that might not be theirs.

 Impact on child of knowing their father's identity